nih-cfde/announcements/2021-03-08-announcements.md

 ## Working Group Updates

 ### Gene Working Group
 The new Gene Working Group had its kickoff meeting on March 3.
 You can check out the [draft charter ](https://drive.google.com/file/d/1DbdbQ73_YlvG9iDuDSljyWyZWKdQDKNX/view?usp=sharing)for more details about the goals and activities proposed for the group.
 The group has a [mailing list ](https://crosspollinationevents.groups.io/g/GeneWorkingGroup) and a [slack channel](https://join.slack.com/share/zt-mzwo0cyu-_RQ3A3DjEZjfNdCl8T6~tw) for interested members to join and get involved.
-The next meetings is scheduled tentatively for **Wednesday, April 7, 11am PST/2pm EST**.
+The next meeting is scheduled tentatively for **Wednesday, April 7, 11am PST/2pm EST**.

 ### Anatomy Working Group
 The CFDE Anatomy Working Group had a meeting on Tuesday, February 23.
 You can check out the [cAWG Agenda](https://docs.google.com/document/d/1K5L9WllqaABbr4MGO21ogDELyvtpVrD31wbvSNhx6ys/edit?usp=sharing) for meeting notes and information on communicating with or [joining the group](https://crosspollinationevents.groups.io/g/AnatomyWorkingGroup).
 Members are organizing the next meeting and we will share the date when it is set.